 Delta also offers vacation packages that can be purchases with miles.
 This is nice for those who don’t want to do much research and planning for their next vacation.
 It’s also great for last-minute trips.

 As both a premium and a co-branded airline card, the Delta Reserve Card’s value lies in its perks.
-Most, if not all, of the $550 annual fee could be justified here.
-The Delta Reserve gives you everything Delta has to offer in the way of perks.
-This card is the cream of the crop for Delta loyalists aside from probably the American Express Platinum Card.
+Most of the $550 annual fee could be justified here.
+The Delta Reserve gives cardholders everything Delta has to offer in the way of perks.
+It the best credit card for Delta loyalists aside from probably the American Express Platinum Card.

 Complimentary SkyClub Lounge Access

-This perk is a phone line that can help you with anything Delta-related from reservations to cancellations.
+This perk is a phone line that can help Reserve cardholders with anything Delta-related from reservations to cancellations.
 Concierge service is a common perk among premium Amex cards.
 But its not often spoken about.
-Having a private phone line can help you bypass long waiting times for customer service.
-It can also save you valuable time.
+Having a private phone line can help Reserve cardholders bypass long waiting times for customer service, saving valuable time.

 Annual Companion Certificate

 This is another huge benefit offered with the Delta Reserve Card.
-You will receive one complimentary Companion Certificate for a round-trip ticket every time you pay your annual fee.
-The certificate gives you the opportunity to fly someone else with you for free.
-It could be worth hundreds of dollars, depending on the flight and when you book your ticket.
+Cardholders will receive one complimentary Companion Certificate for a round-trip ticket every time you pay your annual fee.
+The certificate gives cardholders the opportunity to fly someone else with them for free.
+It could be worth hundreds of dollars, depending on the flight and when the ticket is booked.

 The certificate offered with this card includes First Class, Comfort+ and Main Cabin classes.
 This is a nice upgrade from the Delta Platinum Card, whose certificate only includes Main Cabin tickets.

-The catch is that you can only redeem the certificate at Delta.com.
-You cannot redeem it via phone reservation or any other way.
-It will appear on your Delta.com account upon paying your annual fee.
+The caveat is that cardholders can only redeem the certificate at Delta.com.
+It cannot be redeemed it via phone reservation or any other way.
+Certificates will appear on the primary cardholder’s Delta.com account upon paying the Delta Reserve Card’s annual fee.

 Free Checked Bags

-Delta lets cardholders and up to eight other people in the same reservation check their first bags for free on any round trip flight.
-This perk can be worth around $60 per person if your bag complies.
-It can be very useful if you’re traveling with a family or a large group of people.
+Delta lets the primary cardholder and up to eight other people in the same reservation check their first bags for free on any round-trip flight.
+This perk can be worth around $50 per person for each compliant bag.
+It can be very useful for those who are traveling with a family or a large group of people.

 Main Cabin 1 Priority Boarding

-You may board your flight early with Main Cabin 1 Priority Boarding.
-This perk is awesome because you can avoid traffic from the general public when boarding.
-Fewer people also makes it easier for you to find your seat and you get first choice of overhead storage bin space.
+Cardholders may board their flight early with Main Cabin 1 Priority Boarding.
+This is awesome because cardholders can avoid the traffic from the general public when boarding.
+Fewer people also makes it easier for cardholders to find their seat and receive first choice of overhead storage bin space.

 20% Discount on In-Flight Purchases